Yankton Sioux Tribe: Government

 The tribe's headquarters are in Wagner, South Dakota, and it is governed by a democratically elected non-Indian Reorganization Act tribal council.
 Its original constitution was ratified in 1891.

 It is the only Dakota/Lakota tribe in South Dakota that did not agree to comply with the Indian Reorganization Act and retains its traditional government.

-Officially, the Yankton Sioux Tribe is called "Ihanktonowan Dakota Oyate" in the local dialect.
+Officially, the Yankton Sioux Tribe is called "Ihanktonwan Dakota Oyate" in the local dialect.
 The Yankton Sioux, or Dakota people, adopted a unique tribal symbol on September 24, 1975.
 With minor alterations this symbol serves as seal, logo and flag.

 Crossing the yellow portions of the flag approximately one-third from the bottom is an undulating red line.
 This symbolizes a "prayer" to bind the home in love and safety.
 Red was chosen by designer Gladys L. Moore, a Yankton Sioux from Union Lake (Ibid), Michigan, because it is a symbol of life.
 The color red was painted around the lower parts of tepees to indicate that those that visited would be fed or that that particular tepee was one of several in which a feast was to be held.